zJaaal/react-scroll-utilities/README.md

 ## useProximity hook

-This hook lets you know how far is the screen from the component, it returns negative and positive values, where 0 is the top limit of the screen (when you scroll down your component ( out of sight ), proximity will be on negatives values) and 2 is the bottom limit of the screen (when you scroll up your component ( out of sight ), proximity will be more than 2), so your component is on screen if the proximity value is between 0 and 2, were 1 is approximately the center of the screen.
+This hook lets you know how far is the screen from the component, it returns an object with two properties: x and y.
+Which values represents the proximity the component has to the center of the current viewport as a float value.
+For Y the acceptable value where the component is on sigth is between 0 and 2.
+For X the acceptable value where the component is on sigth is between 0 and 3.

 ### Usage